vsoch/vsoch.github.io/_posts/2020/2020-03-01-github-search.md

 ```

 I don't use JavaScript a lot, so I tend to add a lot of comments to ensure
 that future me knows what's going on.
-Actually what am I saying, I do that for
+Actually (what am I saying!)
+I do this for
-all my code.
-For the search input, I took an approach of adding some of the
+all my code, because I have the memory of a goldish.
+For the search input,
+I took an approach of adding some of the metadata to data attributes of each link,
-metadata to data attributes of each link, and then I could use those
+and then I could use those attributes to search based on a query.
-attributes to search based on a query.
-If we use the "change" event then we'd
+If we use the "change" event then we'd only trigger when the box loses
-only trigger when the box loses focus (after you type and move your cursor away)
+focus (after you type and move your cursor away)
 however I wanted to change dynamically, so I did it on the "input" event.

 ```javascript